itseez3d/metaperson/docs/business-integration/ue/marketplace_plugin.md

 ![Client ID and Client Secret](img/credentials01.png)

-See the [additional documentation](../../getting_started#developer-credentials) on the developer-credentials.
+See the [additional documentation](../../getting_started#developer-credentials) on the developer credentials.

 Go to the Edit->Project Settings->Plugins->Avatar SDK MetaPerson section in UE Editor and set these parameters in corresponding fields: